 Experience has shown that certain groups of estimates have similar relationships between their variances and expected values.
 Modeling or generalizing may provide more stable variance estimates by taking advantage of these similarities.
 The generalized variance function is a simple model that expresses the variance as a function of the expected value of the survey estimate.
 The parameters of the generalized variance function are estimated using direct replicate variances.
 These generalized variance parameters provide a relatively easy method to obtain approximate standard errors for numerous characteristics.
-In this source and accuracy statement, Table 4 provides the generalized variance parameters for labor force estimates and Table 5 provides generalized variance parameters for characteristics from the October 2006 supplement.
+In this source and accuracy statement, Table 4 provides the generalized variance parameters for labor force estimates and Table 5 provides generalized variance parameters for characteristics from the October 2008 supplement.
 Also, tables are provided that allow the calculation of parameters for prior years and parameters for U.S. states and regions.
 Tables 6 and 7 provide factors to derive prior year parameters.
-Table 8 provides factors and populations controls to derive U.S. state and regional parameters.